2006 Cambodian League

+The 2006 Cambodian League season is the 22nd season of top-tier football in Cambodia.
 Statistics of the Cambodian League for the 2006 season.

 Overview

 It was contested by 10 teams, and Khemara Keila FC won the championship.

 League standings

 Note: Resumed Sep 2 after a break of 4 months due to financial problems in the wake of a power struggle within the CFA which led to a temporary suspension by the AFC; league eventually played over 9 rounds instead of 18 as originally planned.